-When Clootrack analyzed thousands of online conversations of airport passengers, it came to light that the priorities of airport passengers have shifted quite significantly after COVID – and all this matched exactly with what the industry experts have to say
+When Clootrack analyzed thousands of online conversations of airport passengers, it came to light that the priorities of airport passengers have shifted quite significantly after the pandemic – and all this matched exactly with what the industry experts have to say

 1. Security, passport and custom lines

-In the WSJ article, veteran airline experts said that security, passport and custom lines will get redesigned to ensure a smooth passport control process.
-See an extract from the article that shows how the veterans are predicting changes in an airport.
+In the WSJ article, veteran airline experts said that airport security checkpoints, passport and custom lines will get redesigned to ensure a smooth passport passenger experience.
+See an extract from the article that shows how the veterans are predicting impact on airports.

 And Clootrack, with such precision, has predicted that the first and foremost adoption driver for a passenger to return to the airport is the smooth security screening process.

 Passengers are looking forward to a minimum person-to-person contact.
 Security screening involves interaction between passengers and the security operators.
 It also includes numerous surface touch such as the trays, boarding pass and passports.
 But this does not mean lesser importance to security checks thereby compromising on security.
-This is where passengers are expecting contactless screening.
+This is where passengers will demand contactless screening.